aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 This configuration requires certificates to be distributed on the WAN devices to be able to authenticate themselves:

-- For CV Pathinder deployments,  CloudVision will automatically deploy certificates on the devices.
+- For CV Pathinder deployments,  CloudVision will automatically generate and deploy the certificates on the devices once AVD configs and metadata have been pushed.
 - For AutoVPN, the certificates must be generated and deployed to the devices for the STUN connections to work.

 !!!
 Danger "Disabling STUN"